Indian Music Industry

 The Indian Music Industry (IMI) is a trust that represents the recording industry distributors in India.
-It was founded on February 28, 1936, as Indian Phonographic Industry (IPI).
-It is the 2nd oldest music industry organization in the world that was involved in protecting copyrights of music producers and supporting growth of music entertainment industry.
+It was founded on 28 February 1936, as Indian Phonographic Industry (IPI).
+It is the 2nd oldest music industry organisation in the world that was involved in protecting copyrights of music producers and supporting growth of music entertainment industry.
 In 1994, it was renamed as Indian Music Industry (IMI) and represented India at the International Federation of the Phonographic Industry (IFPI).
 It is also registered with the West Bengal Societies Registration Act.
 All major music labels in India are part of this association.
-Record companies like Saregama (HMV), Universal Music Group (India), Tips Industries, Sony Music India, Virgin Records, Magnasound Records, Aditya Music, Times Music, Zee Music Company and T-Series several other prominent international, national and regional labels are part of the IMI.
-The IMI represents over 75% of all legal music sales in India.

-IMI has its registered office in Kolkata and Administrative office in Mumbai.
-It also has offices in New Delhi, Chennai, Bangalore, Hyderabad and other major Indian cities working on the protection of rights of music producers and preventing music piracy.
+IMI has its registered office in Kolkata and Administrative office in Mumbai working on the protection of the rights of music producers and preventing music piracy.
 It has also been instrumental in launching the IMMIES music awards in collaboration with MTV.

 The Indian music industry is largely dominated by Indian film soundtracks, which account for nearly 80% of the country's music revenue, followed by Indi-pop.
 As of 2014, the largest Indian music record label is T-Series with up to 35% share of the Indian market, followed by Sony Music India (the largest foreign-owned label) with up to 25% share, and then Zee Music Company (which has a partnership with Sony).
 As of 2017, 216 million Indians use music streaming services such as YouTube, Hungama, Gaana and JioSaavn.
-T-Series has the world's most-subscribed and most-viewed YouTube channel.
+T-Series has the world's most-viewed and the second most-subscribed YouTube channel.